Infineon/mtb-example-cyw43907-mqtt-client/README.md

  3. Set the macros `MQTT_PORT` to `8883` and `MQTT_SECURE_CONNECTION` to `1` in the *configs/mqtt_client_config.h* file.

- 4. Download the following certificates and keys that are created and activated in the previous step:
+ 4. Download the following certificates and keys that are created and activated in the **Step 3**:

        - A certificate for the AWS IoT Thing - *xxxxxxxxxx.cert.pem*
        - A public key - *xxxxxxxxxx.public.key*